 Our 2003 Stock Option Plan, 2004 Stock and Incentive Awards Plan and 2016 Plan also provide potential protections to our NEOs in the event of certain changes of control.
 Under these plans, our NEOs' stock options and restricted stock that are unvested at the time of a change of control may become vested on an accelerated basis in the event of certain changes of control.
 In addition, our restricted stock award agreements under the 2004 Stock and Incentive Awards Plan and 2016 Plan provide for the automatic vesting of all unvested shares of restricted stock upon a change of control.
-Moreover, each of our NEOs' Executive Severance and Employment Agreements were amended and restated in fiscal 2021 to provide that any unvested equity awards held by our NEOs will be automatically accelerated upon a qualifying termination prior to a change of control, but only to the extent such equity awards would have vested within two years following the date of such qualifying termination.
+Moreover, the Executive Severance and Employment Agreements for Messrs.
+Altschaefl and Green were amended and restated in fiscal 2021 to provide that any unvested equity awards held by our NEOs will be automatically accelerated upon a qualifying termination prior to a change of control, but only to the extent such equity awards would have vested within two years following the date of such qualifying termination.
+Mr. Brodin's employment agreement is consistent with the company's amended and restated employment agreement with Mr. Green.

-We selected these triggering events to afford our NEOs some protection in the event of a termination of their employment, particularly after a change of control of our Company.
-We believe these types of protections better enable our NEOs to focus their efforts on behalf of our Company without undue concern over the impact on their employment or financial security of a change of control of our Company.
+We selected these triggering events to afford our NEOs some protection in the event of a termination of their employment, particularly after a change of control of our company.
+We believe these types of protections better enable our NEOs to focus their efforts on behalf of our company without undue concern over the impact on their employment or financial security of a change of control of our company.
 We also provide severance benefits in order to obtain from our NEOs certain concessions that protect our interests, including their agreements with respect to confidentiality, intellectual property rights waiver, non-solicitation and non-competition.
 See below under the heading "Payments upon Termination or Change of Control" for a description of the specific circumstances that would trigger payment or the provision of other benefits under these arrangements, as well as a description, explanation and quantification of the payments and benefits under each circumstance.